Chase-san/TiTsEdJS/readme.md

 really not my problem.
 Why is that you ask?
 That is due to the fancy disclaimer that follows.

+### Usage on Download Version?
+So while you can run this entirely offline, it is not very straight forward.
+You can however use this with the download version while online.
+The player that the download version uses has a DevTools console.
+You just need to press Ctrl + Shift + I then paste the following under where it says console.

+`javascript:(function(){var s=document.createElement("script");s.src="https://chase-san.github.io/TiTsEdJS/titsed.js";document.head.appendChild(s)})()`

+A new sidebar should pop up that you can minimise/maximise using the small white arrow and now you can close the DevTools using the X in the top right.

 ## Disclaimer
 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages